 Waste management working group

-Over 20 different waste types are segregated on the Cranfield campus which are then processed off-site.
-These include plastics, cans, batteries, paper, confidential waste, newspapers, cardboard, metals, wood, garden, food, plasterboard, rubble, WEEE, fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.
+Over 20 different waste types are segregated on the Cranfield campus which are then processed off site.
+These include plastics, cans, batteries, paper, confidential waste, newspapers, cardboard, metals, wood, garden, food, plasterboard, rubble, waste electrical and electronic equipment (WEEE), fridges, fluorescent tubes, toner cartridges, cooking oil, clothing, hazardous waste, bulky waste and general waste.

 For ideas on ways to reduce food waste, please see our blog entry.

 At the end of every academic year we encourage departing students to donate unwanted items to this scheme.
 The donations are processed by a team of staff and student volunteers for onward donation to local homeless and animal charities.
 Not only can we support local charities in this way, the initiative helps us reduce our impact on the environment by reducing landfill waste.

 Through our campus recycling centre everyone has an opportunity to recycle or donate items for reuse, from cans to clothes, throughout the year.

 Did you know that 44% of waste in the UK that goes to landfill is paper?
 This is enough to fill 103,000 double decker buses.
 4 billion or 35% of the total trees cut around the world are being used in paper industries on every continent, so it is more important than ever to make the small changes that will have a big impact.